Once lionised, whistleblowers now the enemies of a security-obsessed state

 Deep Throat would meet journalist Bob Woodward in an underground car park at 2am, their meetings arranged through the signal of a red flag in an old flower pot or codes circled in the newspaper.
-Four decades later, Bradley Manning lip-synched to Lady Gaga while downloading hundreds of thousands of classified documents from military servers.

 The diminutive, low-ranking army private, now on trial for "aiding the enemy", is in many ways the antithesis of the well-connected Watergate whistleblower, chain-smoking while spilling state secrets.
 Manning doesn't even look old enough to smoke.